XenHat/xenhat.github.io/_posts/2014-04-10-compiling-second-life-viewers-under-linux.md

 {% endhighlight %}

 if it doesn’t crash, congratulations!

-If it does, you probably did something wrong.
-Or a linden needs to be blamed.
-Or the world just ended.
+If it does crash, you probably:
+* Did something wrong (Like forget a library, especially on blank window)
+* A programmer needs to be slapped
+* That viewer doesn't support linux (yet?)
+* The world just ended.
+*
 ————

-Thanks Sythos (Altair Memo) for the amazing help to find the required libs and indications to fix the code myself back on Kirstens Viewer, as well as his patience for my errors.
-And my wicked computer and terrible luck.
+Many thanks Sythos (Altair.Memo) for the amazing help to find the required libs
+    and indications to fix the code myself back on Kirstens Viewer (2010-2011), as well as his patience.